Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 The example command searches within all `.txt` files of the `written_2/travel_guides/berlitz1/` directory for the pattern "If a retail customer" as a word.
 The command provides that you can search for a phrase or even sentence within a file and are not just restricted to single words to find information while using the `-w` command.
 It shows both the file the phrase was found and the lines it appears in, giving insight as to where in the directory and where in the file the specific information someone is looking for resides.

-## grep -rn
+## grep -n

-The command `grep rn` recursively searches for a targeted word and returns a numbered list of all lines with that word.
-The `-r` is responsible for the recursion, while the `-n` functions to find the target word, its files and lines.
+The command `grep -n` recursively searches for a targeted word and returns a numbered list of all lines with that word.
+The `-n` functions to find the target word, its lines, while file pathing specifies the file or files to search that information for.
 Running the command returns the lines and line numbers where the target word is found in the file.
-The command is written as `grep -rn "<target_word>" <file_path>`.
-To learn about `grep -rn` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) that I used as a reference.
+The command is written as `grep -n "<target_word>" <file_path>`.
+To learn about `grep -n` you can read [this source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) that I used as a reference.

-Running `grep -rn` in `written_2/` using the command
+Running `grep -n` in `written_2/` using the command

-`$ grep -rn "Chronicles" written_2/travel_guides/berlitz1/History*`
+`$ grep -n "Chronicles" written_2/travel_guides/berlitz1/*.txt`

 Would return

 ```
 written_2/travel_guides/berlitz1/HistoryJapan.txt:9:        (“Chronicles of Japan”), the islands of Japan were born of a marriage
 written_2/travel_guides/berlitz1/HistoryJapan.txt:23:        Prehistory and Early Chronicles
+written_2/travel_guides/berlitz1/WhereToGreek.txt:352:        Parian Chronicles, a history of ancient Greece enscribed on marble
 ```

-This example command searches the same pattern and directory as the previous `w` one does.
-It finds all files titled `History` within the `written_2/travel_guides/berlitz1/` directory for the key word "chronicles."
-However, since it is usign `rn` the command not only prints the lines in which "chronicles" exists, but also prints exactly what line numbers they exist at.
+This example command searches similarily how the `-w` one does.
+Due to the file pathing, it finds all `.txt` files within the `written_2/travel_guides/berlitz1/` directory for the key word "Chronicles."
+However, since it is using `-n` the command not only prints the lines in which "Chronicles" exists, but also prints exactly what line numbers they exist at.
 This allows the user to still search specific texts while also obtaining more relevant information on the key word's whereabouts that would increase their search efficiency.

-Running `grep -rn` in `written_2/` using the command
+Running `grep -n` in `written_2/` using the command

-`$ grep -rn "great pioneering skill" written_2/`
+`$ grep -n "great pioneering skill" written_2/travel_guides/berlitz2/*.txt`

 Would return